-- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - o Agency Goal: Promote independence, choice, productivity, self determination, employment, and community

-- integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide an ongoing, reliable mechanism to evaluate, report on, and make recommendations regarding the effectiveness of the service delivery system in meeting the current and future needs of persons with developmental and other disabilities.
+- Agency Goal: Strengthen the role of the Board as a policy leader and advisor to the Governor, Secretary of HHR, General Assembly and executive branch agencies on issues affecting persons with developmental and other disabilities in the Commonwealth. - Agency Goal: Promote independence, choice, productivity, self determination, employment, and community integration of persons with developmental and other disabilities through advocacy, capacity building and systems change activities. - Agency Goal: Provide an ongoing, reliable mechanism to evaluate, report on, and make recommendations regarding the effectiveness of the service delivery system in meeting the current and future needs of persons with developmental and other disabilities.

-- Develop and implement new integrated financial information technology systems which will improve grant projections, fiscal projections, and administrative tracking. - Replace the HP3000 platform within 5 years.
+- o Develop and implement new integrated financial information technology systems which will improve grant projections, fiscal projections, and administrative tracking. - Replace the HP3000 platform within one year.
 All HP3000 applications will migrate to a new SQL, Web based application environment.
-It will interface with all consumer program, administrative and Commonwealth Enterprise fiscal processes - Create a new constituent tracking system utilizing state-of-the art software which will enable focused and targeted outreach to Board constituencies. - Obtain up-to-date statistical analysis software that will enhance policy and research activities. - Purchase, design, develop, implement and support technology projects that align with the agency's mission and goals, particularly as federal and state mandates change and consistent with grant, programmatic, and administrative requirements. - Within VITA guidelines, install voice over IP which will facilitate improved e-mail and voicemail capacity. - Work effectively with administrative support agencies, including DRS and VITA to ensure Board and staff needs for up-to-date, effectively operating technology are met. - o Comply with policies, procedures, and regulations of Virginia Information Technology Agencies. - Comply with State Agency Scorecard Pollution Prevention Ideas for waste reduction and recycling, energy conservation, mass transit, carpooling and telecommuting, water conservation, and purchasing environmentally friendly products.
+It will interface with all consumer program, administrative and Commonwealth Enterprise fiscal processes - Create a new constituent tracking system utilizing state-of-the art software which will enable focused and targeted outreach to Board constituencies. - Purchase, design, develop, implement and support technology projects that align with the agency's mission and goals, particularly as federal and state mandates change and consistent with grant, programmatic, and administrative requirements. - Work effectively with administrative support agencies, including DRS and VITA to ensure Board and staff needs for up-to-date, effectively operating technology are met. - Comply with policies, procedures, and regulations of Virginia Information Technology Agencies. - Comply with State Agency Scorecard Pollution Prevention Ideas for waste reduction and recycling, energy conservation, mass transit, carpooling and telecommuting, water conservation, and purchasing environmentally friendly products.